clarkdatalabs/time_filter_map/README.md

     // Initial center of the map in terms of longitude and latitude const geoCenter = [42.15, -83.7436];

-    // Determine initial range of area shown on map (zoom closer when the number is higher) const zoomLevel = 11;
+    // Determine initial range of area shown on map (zooms closer when the number is higher) const zoomLevel = 11;

     // Start and End year of the dataset